 What’s more, if you don’t flush data through, you lose out on opportunities to fix any space allocation errors, which would allow you to open up the chance for range changes.
 By linking your planograms and floor plans together rather than keeping them separate, you have every chance of finding these opportunities and making the most of them.

-For example, let’s say that Baby Diapers category is doing far better than expected and you had initially given it three drops.
+For example, let’s say that the Baby Diapers category is doing far better than expected and you had initially given it three drops.
 In considering the data you’ve collected, and looking at the turnover of your entire store, you realise that those three drops are not enough.
 It needs six.

 By opening up and giving the category six drops, it means you can increase your range.
 A direct result of that is a boost in your turnover.
 More than that, you can close the space on other categories, which don’t provide as much of a return on your investment thereby improving your turnover further.